Sanitation in ancient Rome: Aqueducts

 The system in Rome was copied in all provincial towns and cities of the Roman Empire, and even down to villas that could afford the plumbing.
 Roman citizens came to expect high standards of hygiene, and the army was also well provided with latrines and bath houses, or thermae.
 Aqueducts were used everywhere in the empire not just to supply drinking water for private houses but to supply other needs such as irrigation, public fountains, and thermae.
 Indeed, many of the provincial aqueducts survive in working order to the present day, although modernized and updated.
 Of the eleven ancient aqueducts serving Rome, eight of them entered Rome close to each other on the Esquiline Hill.
-Also, the first aqueduct was the Aqua Appia built in 312 BC by the censor Appius.
-Other aqueducts of importance to Roman sanitation was the Aqua Marcia built between 144-140 BC, which provided large amounts of quality water to Rome.
+Also, the first aqueduct was the Aqua Appia built in 312 BCE by the censor Appius.
+Other aqueducts of importance to Roman sanitation was the Aqua Marcia built between 144 and 140 BCE, which provided large amounts of quality water to Rome.
 One Aqueduct with some major importance to Rome was Traiana, which tapped from the clear springs of the northern and western slopes above lake Bracciano.
 It is said that the “Romans fully appreciated the importance of plentiful and wholesome supply of water, for domestic purposes to health of the Community.
-It was stated by Amulree that for 441 years after the building of Rome, it depended on water from the Tiber for drinking and other domestic purposes, but in 312 BC Appius Claudius Crassus provide Rome with water from the Springs of the Alban hills and brought to consumers by the means of Aqueducts.
+It was stated by Amulree that for 441 years after the building of Rome, it depended on water from the Tiber for drinking and other domestic purposes, but in 312 BCE Appius Claudius Crassus provide Rome with water from the Springs of the Alban hills and brought to consumers by the means of Aqueducts.
 The Amulree notes state that this practice is in line with the teachings of Hippocrates: that stagnant water should be refused, not the spring water from the hills or rain water.

 Roman rubbish was often left to collect in alleys between buildings in the poor districts of the city.
 It sometimes became so thick that stepping stones were needed.

 "Unfortunately its functions did not include house-to-house garbage collection, and this led to indiscriminate refuse dumping, even to the heedless tossing of trash from windows."

 As a consequence, the street level in the city rose, as new buildings were constructed on top of rubble and rubbish.